samkim777/Webscraper/README.md

 In the search box, search as you would ask ChatGPT.
 The more context you provide for whom the gift is for, the better the accuracy.

-Because the server is deployed on a free instance on Render and the physical location of the server, it takes a couple minutes to finish
+Because the server is deployed on a free instance on Render and due to the physical location of the server, it takes a couple minutes to finish